1. Swimming Test

 5. Witch’s Marks

 Witch-hunters often had their suspects stripped and publically examined for signs of an unsightly blemish that witches were said to receive upon making their pact with Satan.
 This “Devil’s Mark” could supposedly change shape and color, and was believed to be numb and insensitive to pain.
 Prosecutors might also search for the “witches’ teat,” an extra nipple allegedly used to suckle the witch’s helper animals.
 In both cases, it was easy for even the most minor physical imperfections to be labeled as the work of the devil himself.
 Moles, scars, birthmarks, sores, supernumerary nipples and tattoos could all qualify, so examiners rarely came up empty-handed.
-In the midst of witch hunts, desperate villagers would sometimes even burn or cut off any offending marks on their bodies, only to have their wounds labeled as proof of a covenant with
+In the midst of witch hunts, desperate villagers would sometimes even burn or cut off any offending marks on their bodies, only to have their wounds labeled as proof of a covenant with the devil.

 6. Pricking and Scratching Tests